 California.
 She studied at the Fashion Institute of Design & Merchandising, where she received her

 Associates of Arts degree in Fashion Design.
 She currently owns, designs and manages a mens’

 clothing company named Anenberg.

 Brad Markley is a self-taught artist and figurative painter.
-He has received
+He has received numerous

-in Southern California and is a store artist at Trader Joe’s.
+and is a store artist at Trader Joe’s.

 Jolie Ross is a printing consultant with an emphasis on label and packaging design and

 production.
 She has been in the printing trade for over 35 years, with a brand knowledge or print

 techniques and application.
 Jolie assists on company branding and design for product line re-vamps,

 marketing projects and brand launches.